Chase Date: May 25, 2012

-I had been watching the 25th on models almost all week and knew it had quite a bit of potential, but capping concerns lead me to almost blow the day off as a non chase.
-Thank goodness I changed my mind at the last second and scored multiple tornadoes on a cyclic supercell near LaCrosse, KS.
+I had been watching the 25th on models almost all week and knew it had quite a bit of potential.
+Capping concerns lead me to almost blow the day off as a non chase.
+Thank goodness I changed my mind at the last second.
+I’d score multiple tornadoes on a cyclic supercell near LaCrosse, KS that night.

-As I said, I had mostly blown the chase off, but woke up Friday morning looking at the models and decided that it would be a chase day.
-I needed some help from Ashley to get our things together and the ducks in a line while I was at work.
-I left around lunch time and ran home to pick up Ashley and all of the stuff we’d need to chase and we were on the road by 1 pm.
+As I said, I had mostly blown the chase off.
+I gave it a last look on Friday morning.
+Looking over the models in the morning convinced me I needed to chase.
+Ashley was staying with me, so I requested her help to pack bags while I was at work.
+I left around lunch time and ran home to pick up Ashley and all of the stuff we’d need to chase and we were on the road north by 1 pm.

-I ended up heading towards Woodward and then north to Greensburg and then towards the storms that had fired south of Hays.
-As we approached from the south, we could see the storm still looked somewhat unorganized but as we continued east and north towards Russell things started to wrap up.
+I ended up heading towards Woodward and then north to Greensburg.
+We stopped for gas and bathroom break in Greensburg.
+We headed up and got on the storms that had fired south of Hays.
+As we approached from the south, we could see the storm still looked somewhat unorganized but as we continued east and north towards Russell things started to escalate.

 A well defined wall cloud and then even a funnel were quite evident on the south end of the storm before it all wrapped in dust (at least to our perspective).
 JR Hehnly saw a tornado but we were apparently on the other side of the dust from it.

-We shot north and got to I-70 and took it east a number of miles past Russell before stopping about a mile north.
-We noticed Skip Talbots plane flying around the storm at this time, but it was largely unorganized.
+We shot north to I-70, then took it east.
+After we drove a number of miles past Russell, we got off at an exit and went about a mile north.
+Skip Talbot’s plane flying around the storm at this time.
+The storm remained mostly unorganized.

-JR ended up driving by and stopping, and we moved east and got some amazing mammatus photos.
+JR ended up driving by and stopping, and we chatted and moved east.
+We managed to get some amazing mammatus photos.
 Again, 2012 delivers when it comes to mammatus.